Witten's perturbation on strata with general adapted metrics: Preliminaries

 Let $E=\bigoplus_rE_r$ be a graded Riemannian or Hermitian vector bundle over a Riemannian manifold $M$.
-The space of its smooth sections will be denoted by $\Cinf(E)$, its subspace of compactly supported smooth sections will be denoted by $\Cinf_0(E)$, and the Hilbert space of square integrable sections of $E$ will be denoted by $L^2(E)$; all of these are graded spaces.
-Consider differential operators of the same order, $d_r:\Cinf(E_r)\to\Cinf(E_{r+1})$, such that $(\Cinf(E),d=\bigoplus_rd_r)$ is an elliptic\footnote{Recall that ellipticity means that the sequence of principal symbols of the operators $d_r$ is exact over each non-zero cotangent vector} complex.
+The space of its smooth sections is denoted by $\Cinf(E)$, its subspace of compactly supported smooth sections is denoted by $\Cinf_0(E)$, and the Hilbert space of square integrable sections of $E$ is denoted by $L^2(E)$.
+All of these are graded spaces.
+Consider differential operators of the same order, $d_r:\Cinf(E_r)\to\Cinf(E_{r+1})$, such that $(\Cinf(E),d=\bigoplus_rd_r)$ is an elliptic\footnote{Recall that ellipticity means that the sequence of principal symbols of the operators $d_r$ is exact over every nonzero cotangent vector.} complex.
 The simpler notation $(E,d)$ (or even $d$) will be preferred.
-Elliptic complexes with non-zero terms of negative degrees or homogeneous differential operators of degree $-1$ may be also considered without any essential change.
+Elliptic complexes with nonzero terms of negative degrees or homogeneous differential operators of degree $-1$ may be also considered without any essential change.
 For instance, we have the formal adjoint elliptic complex $(E,\delta)$.

 Suppose that there is an orthogonal decomposition $E_{r+1}=E_{r+1,1}\oplus E_{r+1,2}$ for some degree $r+1$.
 Thus

 and we can write